 -

-Dedication Service of Communion Drapes Bethel A.M.E.
-Church This ceremony documented a church dedication service at Bethel African Methodist Episcopal on January 6, 1952.
+Dedication Service of Communion Drapes, Bethel African Methodist Episcopal (A.M.E.)
+Church This ceremony documented a church dedication service at Bethel African Methodist Episcopal (A.M.E.) on January 6, 1952.
 Located on Rittenhouse Street in the Germantown section of Philadelphia, the program celebrated the consecration of new communion drapes.
 The service blended liturgy with community devotion, invoked the Trinity and called all generations to gather in unity.

 -